Local User Management#

 Importto complete the import of users.

-The excel file needs to contain the following default fields from which user data will be pulled:
+The excel file can contain the following default fields (with spelling matching exactly as below):

 Organization Configuration >

 JSON Configuration and selecting the tab for